How to open a bank account in India from the US

 Save the paperwork with alternative solutions like Wise

-Opening an account to hold and convert Indian rupees with a traditional Indian bank might be tricky if you’re not a resident.
-That’s where specialist services like Wise can help.
+Opening an account to hold and convert Indian rupees with an Indian bank might be tricky if you’re not a resident.
+That’s where specialist services like Wise or Revolut can help.

 Specialist online and digital accounts allow customers to hold and handle a range of currencies which can include INR.
 Depending on the provider you select you may also get an international debit card, low cost cross currency payments and more.